 Advertising is everywhere.
-Saying you’re “familiar” with advertising is a little insincere — it’s more like inundated.
+Saying you’re “familiar” with advertising is a little insincere — it’s more like inundation.
 Today you, the consumer, encounter ads everywhere from the billboards on your morning commute to your email inboxes to your social media feeds.
 And because of its ubiquity, it’s no wonder people are less and less responsive to traditional advertising methods.

 As a business, if you’re looking to expand awareness of your product, connect more deeply with your customers, and demonstrate your company’s expertise, you need to know the difference between advertising content and editorial content.
 A modern digital marketing agency uses both advertising content and editorial content as part of its strategies for various clients.

 It can still be a powerful tool for generating brand awareness and sales, however.
 Where’s the distinction between the two then?
 As is often the case, the devil is in the details.
 This guide is designed to explain how you can incorporate editorial content into your overall marketing strategy.

 Overview of Editorial Content

 Editorial content can take many shapes and forms.

 Starting with an example: imagine your company is selling a new line of sneakers.
 You can advocate the sneaker’s comfiness and the environmental friendliness of the production line all you want in your ads, but customers might scroll right past.

 If your company blog features an interview with an influencer talking about their personal style, though, it might drive traffic to your site.
 Or perhaps your newsletter features a deep-dive to one step of your manufacturing process, drawing eyeballs from the eco-conscious crowd.
 Either type of content might drive new customers to your site and result in more sales.

 As this example shows, good editorial content is designed to inform rather than to sell.
 Thus, it may appear:

 - On your company blog (integrated into your website or on a separate channel like Medium)